Fox Lake with autumn trees

 At the open houses, our community can bring up their concerns about these developments and the threats they pose.
 We all have our own reasons for wanting to protect nature, and we need to make them heard.
 Below are a few additional points you can consider:

 1. Provincial overreach.
-Remove both sights from the provincial Special Planning Area list.
+Remove both sites from the provincial Special Planning Area list.

 2. Lack of necessary environmental impact and traffic studies.
 To date, the studies that have been completed have: